dongminlee94/terraform-cloud/README.md

 ### 2. GCP CLI (gcloud)

-The GCP CLI is an essential tool for managing Google Cloud Platform, streamlining the management of resources and credential setup.
+The GCP CLI is an essential tool for managing Google Cloud Platform, making it easier to handle resources and set up credentials.

 **Installation**: